artela-network/artela-docs/docs/develop/core-concepts/aspect-programming/index.md

 To assimilate an Aspect into the blockchain, its bytecode is embedded in a deployment transaction.
 This transaction interacts with an Aspect system contract, lodging the Aspect’s bytecode within the blockchain's global state.
 This grants the validators access to the bytecode, permitting the execution of the Aspect's logic upon activation.

-However, an Aspect only springs into action when tethered to a particular smart contract.
-This tethering or binding requires the smart contract owner to sign a binding transaction using their externally owned account (EOA) - the one should bypass the examination of smart contract's `isOwner(address) returns (bool)` method.
-This transaction, housing both the smart contract address and the Aspect ID, engages the Aspect system contract upon execution, cementing the bond between the smart contract and the Aspect within the blockchain's global state.
-This ensures that only the smart contract's legitimate owner can tether Aspects, thwarting any unauthorized binding attempts.
+However, an Aspect only springs into action when bound to a particular smart contract.
+It requires the smart contract owner to sign a binding transaction using their externally owned account (EOA) - the one should bypass the examination of smart contract's `isOwner(address) returns (bool)` method.
+This transaction contains both the smart contract address and the Aspect ID, and involves the Aspect system contract upon execution, cementing the bond between the smart contract and the Aspect within the blockchain's global state.
+This ensures that only the smart contract's legitimate owner can bind Aspects, thwarting any unauthorized binding attempts.

-Post the successful execution of both deployment and binding transactions, the Aspect is integrated into the blockchain and tethered to the smart contract, amplifying the contract's functionalities and bolstering its security.
+Post the successful execution of both deployment and binding transactions, the Aspect is integrated into the blockchain and bound to the smart contract, amplifying the contract's functionalities and bolstering its security.

 ## Execution with Aspect